 Heroin and Opiate Addiction

+Are you abusing heroin or other opiates?
+If so, you’re not alone.
 In 2009, 605,000 Americans age 12 and older had abused heroin at least once in the year prior to being surveyed.
-Source: National Survey on Drug Use and Health (Substance Abuse and Mental Health Administration web site).
+Source: National Survey on Drug Use and Health (Substance Abuse and Mental Health Administration website).
 The NIDA-funded 2010 Monitoring the Future Study showed that 0.8% of 8th graders, 0.8% of 10th graders, and 0.9% of 12th graders had abused heroin at least once in the year prior to being surveyed.
-Source: Monitoring the Future (University of Michigan web site.)
+Source: Monitoring the Future (University of Michigan website.)

 Heroin is a highly addictive drug that is processed from morphine and usually appears as a white or brown powder or as a black, sticky substance.
 It is injected, snorted, or smoked.

 Short-term effects of heroin include a surge of euphoria and clouded thinking followed by alternately wakeful and drowsy states.
 Heroin depresses breathing, and therefore, overdose can be fatal.
-Users who inject the drug risk infectious diseases such as HIV/AIDS and hepatitis.
+If you inject heroin or other drugs, you risk infectious diseases such as HIV/AIDS and hepatitis.

 Nobody wants to be in pain

 As human beings, there are many different kinds of pain: physical pain like aches and burns; and then there is emotional pain like heartache, painful memories, guilt, sadness, insecurity and anxiety.
 Most any living creature has a very instinctual drive to not hurt or to avoid pain, but it might be said that humans are subjected to many more types of pain than any other known organism.